Wyoming: Move Over, Delaware!

 Wyoming now directly prohibits digital asset rehypothecation.
-Rehypothecation is the pledging of assets multiple times (as our banks and custodians currently do), which doesn’t work for crypto.
+Rehypothecation is the pledging of assets multiple times (as our banks and custodians currently do), which doesn’t work for digital assets.
 This is important because the amount of a digital asset is finite; more cannot be created.
 The combination of an over-leveraged asset with a reckoning event (a run on the bank) can leave the customer with no asset and no lender of last resort (i.e. the Fed, a company) to correct the problem by issuing more.

-While a cryptocurrency ownership is detailed on a immutable ledger, only the ownership detail is included on the ledger.
+While a digital asset ownership is detailed on a immutable ledger, only the ownership detail is included on the ledger.
 The ledger does not include other lien holders who may have interest in the asset.
 New Wyoming law applies super-negotiability rules of money to digital assets.
 This means you buy your bitcoin free and clear of any pre-existing liens against it, eliminating the “surprise” lien risk.

 Read my lips.
 Digital assets are exempted from Wyoming state property taxes.

 Many blockchain and digital asset related businesses are unable to obtain traditional fiat-based bank accounts.
 Most banks are Federal Deposit Insurance Corporation (FDIC) insured and are thus unwilling to serve these “risky” businesses.
 Wyoming’s new law allows state-chartered depository institutions where FDIC insurance is optional.

 Utility tokens are exempt from Wyoming state securities laws.
 Remember, federal law still trumps, but this is a significant step to allow startups to develop tokens in Wyoming.